rheaditi/play-music-to-spotify/README.md

 6. You can then head over to [`TuneMyMusic`](https://www.tunemymusic.com/#step1) & use their `'Upload a file'` option to upload the downloaded CSV file and they should be able to parse your playlist & import it onto any of their supported destinations, including Spotify.

 That's it! 🎧🎶

+---

+Once done you can revoke access for the app from [here](https://www.spotify.com/account/apps/); it's best to clean up.. just in-case :)